MadsFrandsen/Twizzle/README.md

 # Twizzle
 Repo for Twizzle!
 A social media platform heavily inspired by twitter.

 This project was created as part of the database course Databases and Information Systems at The University of Copenhagen.
-Objective is to become familiar with PostgreSQL and web development with Python and the Flask API.
+Objective is to become familiar with PostgreSQL and web development using Python and the Flask API as our tools.